snwzt/logs/src/moon-rock-trip.md

 ![Moon Rock](./assets/moon-rock-trip_12.jpg)

-Probably this was the moment where a part of me said, HA GOTEM!
-Told you what you wanted was too good to be true, there will be crowd no matter where you go.
-Touch some grass dude, you should go out more.
-This had less crowd than the temple that's almost next to my house.

-I waited for the queue.
-Huh, no one's cutting their lines, no one's fighting to go inside first?
-The priests were helping families to get together in a queue because they are here to do rituals / take blessings of Lord Shiva, a moment that they should keep in your heart?
-Also they were telling people to not to gossip in the queue?
-Whoa, I was sure this was a dream.
-No scamming money off of people and priest was actually giving people good life lessons?
-Absolutely gigachad and based.
-Also, absolutely based Lord Shiva's temple.
-No fancy decorations, built from stones, chants of mantras and the mountains, perfection!
-I will go there a thousand times and be happy.
-I've never been satisfied with temples, last one I liked was a year ago when we went to visit Mata Vaishno Devi.
-(Nope, I've been to Vridavan and Mathura, don't like any of them a bit.)
+This was absolutely based and gigachad temple.
+Plain, built with stones and some minimal decoration.
+This place rocks.

 Though this was part of the panch kedar temples, I never had a feeling of an authority towering over me.
-It almost felt like it was a part of the nature,been there since the dawn of the time, the first bang in the void.
+It felt like it was a part of the nature, been there forever.

 ![Moon Rock](./assets/moon-rock-trip_13.jpg)